cryptax/cryptax.github.io/content/talks/magazines.md

 ## Virus Bulletin

 *Those are the articles published in the magazine, not the conference*.
-For the conference, see the [paper page](./papers.en.md).
+For the conference, see [this page](./papers).

 - *Inside the iOS/AdThief malware*, Virus Bulletin, August 2014, [:(fa-solid fa-link):](https://www.virusbtn.com/virusbulletin/archive/2014/08/vb201408-AdThief), [:(fa-solid fa-file-pdf):](https://www.virusbtn.com/pdf/magazine/2014/vb201408-AdThief.pdf)
 - A. Apvrille, R. Nigam, *Obfuscation in Android malware and how to fight back*, Virus Bulletin, July 2014 [:(fa-solid fa-file-pdf):](https://www.virusbtn.com/pdf/magazine/2014/vb201407-Android-obfuscation.pdf)